“We need a new playbook that sees people again—that sees above and beyond profits.”

 When Heather’s application to a global women’s leadership conference, which was also out of her financial reach, was denied, she was left disappointed and out of options.

 Instead of giving up, she decided to fill in the gap and launched the WNORTH organization.
-Its first boutique-style conference took place in Whistler, Canada, bringing together global leaders business professionals and inspiring women to disrupt barriers that women face in the workplace.
+Its first boutique-style conference took place in Whistler, Canada, in 2015, and brought together global leaders, business professionals and inspiring women to disrupt barriers that women face in the workplace.

 Building A Greater Impact